Domenik1408/pilzsuppe.xyz/README.md

 I used HTML, CSS and JavaScript to code the website.

-On a personal note: I'd appreciate it if you don't say you coded the website because I put a lot of work into it.
+On a personal note: I spent a lot of work and time in this project, please keep me as author.